Greetings Good People,

 Allegedly, Till touched her hand, asked for a date, said “goodbye,” and whistled at her outside out of the store.
 This news got back to her husband, Roy Bryant, and his half-brother, J.W.
 Milam, who kidnapped Till on August 28 (around 2:00 am), took him to a shed and proceeded to beat/torture him; Till’s body was later found floating in the Tallahatchie River three days later.
 The testimonies, protests, verdict, and all-around global outrage that followed ended up igniting a flame under The Civil Rights Movement.

 I was already familiar with Emmett Till’s story prior to reading this book, but the details listed about this case shook me to my core; especially those grim moments the night of the kidnapping at Mose and Elizabeth Wright’s home.
 What I found so disheartening was the level of helplessness that many blacks felt (and still feel) in regards to race relations and the justice department.
-As much fighting that’s taken place throughout this country’s history not much has changed.
-And that shatters the myth that’s currently being pushed about a “united” America.
+As much fighting that’s taken place throughout this country’s history, not much has changed.
+And that shatters the myth about being a “united” America.

 I’d recommend this book to anyone who, like me, is a student of Black American History.
-And although this was tough to read through at times, it was a page-turner, nonetheless.
+Although this was tough to read through, it was a page-turner, nonetheless.

 Until Next Time…